-Over the summer, I heard two travel tips that were new to me.
+Over the past couple of months, I heard two travel tips that were new to me.
 I cannot pretend to know every single travel tip ever published but I thought those two travel tips were pretty unique.

-I wanted to collect 6 more to make a patented McCool Travel 8 Great collection.
-But I found a few more and will keep adding super duper unique travel tips as I find, experience, or hear about them.
+I wanted to collect 6 more amazing travel tips to make a patented McCool Travel 8 Great collection.
+But instead I found a few more and will keep adding super duper unique travel tips as I find, experience, or hear about them.

 A few travel expert friends provided their most obscure “travel tips you have never seen.”
 Some of these travel tips I have heard before but they had an aspect that is unique or new.